 Engineered population profiling: a scheme for generating and characterizing combinatorially complex mutants

-Here we briefly describe the overall XGA strategy (Figure 1), then show results of applying XGA to sixteen yeast ABC transporters.
+Here we briefly describe our overall XGA strategy (Figure 1), then show results of applying XGA to sixteen yeast ABC transporters.

 A simple yet powerful way to generate a complex population is to cross two outbred individuals differing at multiple unlinked loci.
 Progeny (‘segregants’) will inherit a random subset of parental variants and each segregant can then be genotyped and profiled for traits such as gene expression or drug resistance (Bloom et al., 2013).
 Although applied extensively to pairs of outbred parents, this approach has limitations.
-First, many genes involved in a process will be missed due for lack of functional natural variation in the parental strains (Lee et al., 2014).
+First, many genes involved in a process will be missed for lack of functional natural variation in the parental strains (Lee et al., 2014).
 Second, the fact that parents can differ at >105 positions, coupled with genetic linkage of proximal variants, can complicate identification of the causal variants at each associated locus.

-To exploit the power of cross-based approaches while avoiding limits of approaches based on natural variation, we designed a population engineering strategy in which targeted variation is engineered into individual parental strains.
+To exploit the power of cross-based approaches while avoiding limits of using natural variation, we designed a population engineering strategy in which targeted polygenic variation is engineered into individual parental strains.
 Parental strains are then crossed to yield an ‘engineered population’.
-Thus a genetic cross yields random segregation only for engineered variants.
+Thus, a genetic cross yields random segregation only for engineered variants.

 As recently reviewed (Kebschull and Zador, 2018), many individual strains can be tracked in a complex heterogenous population using DNA barcodes.
-We therefore introduced a complex pool of random barcodes into a haploid parental strain (which was wildtype for at all ABC transporter genes of interest in this study), as described previously (Díaz-Mejía et al., 2018) (Figure S1, see Methods for details).
+We therefore introduced a complex pool of random barcodes into a haploid parental strain (which was wildtype for all ABC transporter genes of interest in this study), as described previously (Díaz-Mejía et al., 2018) (Figure S1, see Methods for details).
 We crossed this pool en masse to a previously-generated “ABC-16 strain” bearing knockouts for all sixteen of the ABC transporters that have been implicated in multidrug resistance (Suzuki et al., 2011).
 The ABC-16 strain had previously been engineered to contain all SGA markers necessary to perform mating, sporulation, and selection for haploid cells, while the barcoded wild-type parent provided the marker necessary to select for cells carrying a barcoded HO locus (Methods).
 After mating, sporulation, and selection for barcoded haploid progeny of the cross, we used automated colony-picking to isolate an arrayed collection of ~5,000 MATa and ~5,000 MATα segregants in 384-well plates.
 This step generated an engineered population in which each individual haploid strain bears a random subset of knockout alleles for the target set of 16 ABC transporters.

 For each strain in this arrayed population, we determined the genotype at all sixteen knockout loci and identified the barcode.
 To genotype, we exploited the fact that each knockout locus in the ABC-16 strain was derived from the YKO yeast deletion collection (Giaever et al., 2002; Suzuki et al., 2011) and is therefore flanked by a deletion-identifying barcode.
 We adapted the previously-described row-column-plate PCR (RCP-PCR) strategy (Yachie et al., 2016), in which barcodes in each segregant are amplified together with additional PCR-introduced index tags that identify the plate, row, and column of origin for each amplification product (Methods; Figure 1).
 Thus, a single sequencing experiment revealed both the strain-specific tracking barcode at the HO locus and the identity of every gene deleted in the segregant at each plate location (Methods; Figure 1).